 The young man is reading his Torah portion in the public service.
 He can now do it over and over again, perhaps even become a Hazzan.

 Leading the prayer service

-Not only can he participate in a Minyan, he can lead the Minyan’s prayer service.
+Not only can he participate in a Minyan, but he can also lead the Minyan’s prayer service.
 Many Bar Mitzvah boys these days train how to lead the entire service, as opposed to just recite a Torah portion and chant the Haftarah.

 Aside from the genderless Mitzvot, Jewish women are required to follow 3 additional Mitzvot:

 1. Lighting Shabbat & holiday candles

 2. Kneading Challah

 In Judaism, women are given a key role in shaping the values of the family.

 Kneading Challah (and recites the Challah blessing) represents a woman’s unique ability and responsibility to shape raw material given by G-d – into something meaningful… just as she does with her family.

 Niddah are the laws related to maintaining “Taharath Hamishpacha” (family purity).